ibm-cloud-docs/power-iaas/global-replication-service.md

 - **CLI**: [ibmcloud pi volume-group update](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-volume-group-update).
 Set the `VOLUME_GROUP_ID` parameter to the primary volume group ID, and set the `--remove-member-volume-ids` flag to the primary volume IDs that must be removed from the volume group.

-Use the [ibmcloud pi workspace](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-workspace) CLI command to set the service workspace to the workspace where the primary volumes are located.
+Use the [ibmcloud pi workspace](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-workspace) CLI command to set the service workspace to the workspace in which the primary volumes are located.
 For example, `ibmcloud pi ws target PRIMARY_WS_CRN`.
 {: note}

 You can remove multiple replication-enabled volumes from a volume group.